DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 The girl who confronted horde of demons, firmly moved her head towards him.

-"Go, Kay.
+"Go, Kai.
 With me by your side, they'll chase us anywhere.
 Go ahead and I'll catch up with you soon.
 After that we'll defeat Vanessa together."